-Recognition of prior learning (RPL) will be applied for candidates who have completed an MSc in Applied Psychology (Healthcare) for Children and Young people at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care provided jointly by the Universities of Stirling and Dundee.
+Recognition/accreditation of prior learning (RPL/APL) is applied to candidates who have completed an MSc in Applied Psychology (Healthcare) for Children and Young people at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care (MSc PTPC) provided jointly by the Universities of Stirling and Dundee.
 These programmes, which are also funded by NES, have significant clinical practice (placement) components.
 Eligibility for RPL/APL does not confer advantage during the selection process, however for those successful applicants that meet the criteria for APL, the duration of the programme is 31 months.
-Further details are available on our website.
-All places in the 2018 intake will be full-time and either 3 years in length or approximately 2.5 years where RPL applies (the non-RPL pathway is three years in duration).
+Further details are available on our website about RPL.
+All places in the 2020 intake will be full-time and approximately 2½ years where RPL applies (the non-RPL pathway is three years in duration).

 All selection processes and criteria are under continuing review and, whilst the information below is correct at the time of submission, the most up-to-date information will be on our website.

-We expect eligible candidates' applications will be able to demonstrate at a minimum, evidence of paid or voluntary experience working with a Clinical Psychologist or in a relevant Clinical Psychology context (eg NHS, Academic or Third sector organisation).
+We expect eligible candidates' applications will be able to clearly demonstrate at a very minimum, evidence of paid or voluntary experience working with a Clinical Psychologist in a relevant Clinical Psychology context (eg NHS, Academic or Third sector organisation).

 International applicants whose first language is not English, are required to demonstrate their proficiency in English via the International English Language Testing System (IELTS) prior to appointment.
 A score of 8.0 or higher must be achieved, with no element of the test falling below 7.5.

 Candidates must be eligible to work in the UK without restriction.

 Experience working within an occupational setting with populations experiencing mental health problems or disabilities is an advantage.
 This may be in the form of practical clinical experience or clinically orientated research experience.
 In addition, although having experiences working with Clinical Psychologists is an important advantage, we look for evidence that candidates are able to relate these experiences to training in clinical psychology and the profession more generally.
-Applicants are strongly encouraged to seek information about the profession of clinical psychology so that they can identify the characteristics and knowledge that they possess that will make them an excellent candidate for Doctoral training.
+Applicants are strongly encouraged to seek information about the profession of clinical psychology in order to identify the characteristics and knowledge they possess that will make them an excellent candidate for Doctoral training.